« View All Posts

 Any time a driver tests positive, refuses to test or a carrier has actual knowledge of a drug or alcohol violation, it’s reported into the Drug and Alcohol Clearinghouse.
 Your SAP will record your progress in the Clearinghouse.
 You begin in the red.
 As you progress and your SAP enters info, you’ll slowly move into the green until you finish the program.
 Any trucking company can view this record in the Clearinghouse.

 Depending upon your treatment, you may be able to return to driving after a few months.
 However, it could take years for some drivers.
-Once your SAP is satisfied that you’ve completed the treatment you need and you’ve met all conditions, you’ll have to do return to duty testing.
+Once your SAP is satisfied that you’ve completed the treatment you need and you’ve met all conditions, you’ll have to do return-to-duty drug testing.
 As long as you don’t fail the test, you can return to duty.

 SupportGroupMeeting

-If you’ve failed a DOT drug or alcohol test and you’re trying to decide if you should undergo a SAP program, carefully consider your options in the future.
-Which carriers don’t accept the SAP program?
-Which programs do?
+If you’ve failed a DOT drug or alcohol test and you’re trying to decide if you should undergo the SAP program, carefully consider your options in the future.
+Which carriers are SAP-friendly?
+Which carriers aren't?
 Are these companies that you’d ever like to work for?

-There is a long list of other behaviors that can disqualify you from the trucking industry.
-We’ve put them together in one blog so you can understand what will disqualify you, as well as what top-paying carriers expect.
+A long list of other behaviors can disqualify you from the trucking industry.
+We’ve put them together in one article so you can understand what will disqualify you, as well as what top-paying carriers expect.